mvc-works/doodle/readme.md

 ### Doodle: reload you html

 Command-line tool for making static web pages, save and reload.
-Use Node to watch files, use `websocket` to notify the html page to reload.
+Uses Node to watch files and dirs, opens a `websocket` connection to notify the html page.
-The page gets the message an then reload automatically.
+The page gets the message and then reload automatically.
 Connecting and reloading from a another computor is ok.

 ### Usage: